 Physicians and nurses with medical expertise provide around the clock supervision

 Counselors who understand your child's needs and are strong role models

-The daily tasks of the diabetes regimen are integrated into the camp educational activities
+The daily tasks of the diabetes regimen being integrated into the camp educational activities

 Low Ropes Course

 Diabetes Dayton has been offering summer camp for children for over fifty years.
 Our goal is to offer children living with Type 1 diabetes an opportunity to enjoy a fun outdoor experience with other children like themselves in a safe, medically supervised setting.